Investment Round-Up August 15-31: Acquisition

 Los Angeles, California, United States-based Cribl is an observability pipeline company that provides administrators control over their data in motion.
 On August 25, 2021, the company raised a Series C fund of $209.8M from Sequoia Capital, Greylock Partners, CRV Venture Capital, Redpoint Ventures, IVP (Institutional Venture Partners), and two others.
 Earlier, the company raised a Series B funding of $35M from Sequoia Capital and CRV Venture Capital.
 According to the company, “Our investors are validating this vision for a new architecture for enterprise observability, where enterprises can maintain a portfolio of data collectors, and a portfolio of data stores, where the right data can be stored in the right data store based on the enterprise’s requirements.”

 Los Angeles, California, United States-based Databricks is a data-and-AI company that interacts with corporate information stored in the public cloud.
 On August 31, 2021, the company raised a Series H fund of $1.6B from Counterpoint Global, New Enterprise Associates Global Venture, Andreessen Horowitz, Insight Partners, Tiger Global Management, Gaingels Investment Venture, among others.
-Earlier, the company raised a Series G funding of $1B from Franklin Templeton Investments and 24 other investors Databricks CEO and Co-founder Ali Ghodsi believes that its new capital will help secure market leadership.
+Earlier, the company raised a Series G funding of $1B from Franklin Templeton Investments, and 24 other investors Databricks CEO and Co-founder Ali Ghodsi believes that its new capital will help secure market leadership.

 Los Angeles, California, United States-based Oomnitza is an Enterprise Technology Management solution providing a single source of truth for endpoints, applications, cloud & networking.
 On August 26, 2021, the company raised a Series C fund of $20M from C5 Capital, Shasta Ventures, Hummer Winblad Venture Partners, Riverside Acceleration Capital, and Gula Tech Adventures.
-Earlier, the company raised a Series B funding of $12.5M from Riverside Acceleration Capital, Shasta Ventures.
-According to Arthur Lozinski, CEO and Co-Founder of Oomnitza, “With our new capital partners’ deep experience in technology and security, we are boosting product innovation, market reach and are innovating on new ways to address this fast growing and dynamic market.”
+Earlier, the company raised a Series B funding of $12.5M from Riverside Acceleration Capital Shasta Ventures.
+According to Arthur Lozinski, CEO and Co-Founder of Oomnitza, “With our new capital partners’ deep experience in technology and security, we are boosting product innovation, market reach and are innovating on new ways to address this fast-growing and dynamic market.”

 New York, United States-based Simplebet is a B2B product development company using machine learning and real-time technology to make every moment of every sporting event a betting opportunity.
 On August 26, 2021, the company raised a venture fund of $30M from Anti Fund and Nakisa Bidarian.
-Earlier, the company raised a Convertible Note funding of $500K from an undisclosed source.
+Earlier, the company raised a Convertible Note funding of $500K from an unknown source.
 According to Chris Bevilacqua, Co-Founder and CEO of Simplebet, “These types of offerings represent the next evolution of sports betting and deliver enhanced opportunities for operators and fans alike.”

 New York, United States-based Walnut offers a failure-free, codeless, and 100% customizable sales demo platform.
 On August 31, 2021, the company raised a Series A fund of $15M from Eight Roads Ventures.
 Earlier, the company raised a seed funding of $3.5M from undisclosed investors.
 According to one of the founders, Yoav Vilner, the new funding will “help grow the team across the U.S, Europe and Israel and continue developing its technology and platform, including tools to embed demos into a website for product-led growth.”